 1. Different Sub-stores for Different Locations

-To implement this properly, you need to build a different sub-store or subdomain for each of the locations where service provider’s pricing would vary.
+To implement this properly, you need to build a different sub-store or subdomain for each of the locations where the service provider’s pricing would vary.
 For example, if you wanted to display different pricing for three states you would need to add, for example, FL.mystore.com, GA.mystore.com, and NY.mystore.com.

 - You need to integrate all of these sub-stores with your main store so that the orders come from only one admin with the appropriate order value for each location.

-- You have to be extremely careful with different invoices for customers from different states, as you run a high risk of mistaken/mixed up invoicing.
+- You have to be extremely careful with different invoices for customers from different states, as you run a high risk of mistaken/mixed-up invoicing.

 - You need to train your staff to handle all of the issues, including complaints that would arise from this setup.